jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Trading-AI-Agent.md

 Two days before Palantir's earnings report, the Stock Analyzer's insights recommended holding the position and not trimming it.
 It also noted that news headlines reinforced the technical outlook and supported a bullish run.
 After the earnings report, PLTR stock surged by 22%, from $154 to $188.

-Then, on Friday, August 08, the Analyzer advised me to trim and take some profits because the stock was strongly overbought.
+Then, on Friday, August 08, the Analyzer advised me to trim slightly and take some profits because the stock was strongly overbought.
 One week later, the stock dropped 6% to $177.

 <a href="/assets/ai_agent/pltr_stock_chart.png" target="_blank">
   <img src="/assets/ai_agent/pltr_stock_chart.png" />